MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-faqs.md

 ### How can I migrate the entity routing workstreams?

-Entity routing workstreams must be recreated in the new Omnichannel admin center or Customer Service Hub app and the rules must be manually recreated in the new workstream.
+Entity routing workstreams must be recreated in Customer Service admin center and the rules must be manually recreated in the new workstream.

 If you need further help, contact Microsoft Support.

 ### Can I create workstreams for routing records in the Omnichannel Administration app after upgrading Omnichannel for Customer Service to 2021 release wave 1?

 No. After upgrade, you'll no longer be able to create workstreams for routing records because they won't work as expected.
-We recommend that you start using the new Omnichannel admin center app to create and manage routing of records.
+We recommend that you start using the Customer Service admin center app to create and manage routing of records.

 ### Will unified routing support activity routing?